Richard Challoner School

 The prayers/reflections can be taken from this resource or from:

-Theme for the week – Pope Francis and St Peter’s Successor
+Theme for the week – In Remembrance

 Question for Day 1: